espressif/esp-idf/docs/security/secure-boot.rst

 This is a high level overview of the secure boot process.
 Step by step instructions are supplied under `How To Enable Secure Boot`.
 Further in-depth details are supplied under `Technical Details`:

-1. The options to enable secure boot are provided in the ``make menuconfig`` hierarchy, under "Bootloader Config".
+1. The options to enable secure boot are provided in the ``make menuconfig`` hierarchy, under "Secure Boot Configuration".

 2. Bootloader Config includes the path to a secure boot signing key.
 This is a ECDSA public/private key pair in a PEM format file.

-2. The software bootloader image is built by esp-idf with the public key (signature verification) portion of the secure boot signing key compiled in, and with a secure boot flag set in its header.
+2. The software bootloader image is built by esp-idf with secure boot support enabled and the public key (signature verification) portion of the secure boot signing key compiled in.
 This software bootloader image is flashed at offset 0x1000.

-3. On first boot, the software bootloader tests the secure boot flag.
-If it is set, the following process is followed to enable secure boot:
+3. On first boot, the software bootloader follows the following process to enable secure boot:
   - Hardware secure boot support generates a device secure bootloader key (generated via hardware RNG, then stored read/write protected in efuse), and a secure digest.
 The digest is derived from the key, an IV, and the bootloader image contents.
   - The secure digest is flashed at offset 0x0 in the flash.
   - Bootloader permanently enables secure boot by burning the ABS_DONE_0 efuse.
 The software bootloader then becomes protected (the chip will only boot a bootloader image if the digest matches.)
-  - Bootloader also disables JTAG via efuse.
+  - Depending on menuconfig choices, the bootloader may also disable JTAG and the UART bootloader function, both via efuse.
+(This is recommended.)

 4. On subsequent boots the ROM bootloader sees that the secure boot efuse is burned, reads the saved digest at 0x0 and uses hardware secure boot support to compare it with a newly calculated digest.
 If the digest does not match then booting will not continue.
 The digest and comparison are performed entirely by hardware, for technical details see `Hardware Secure Boot Support`.

-5. When running in secure boot mode, the software bootloader uses the secure boot signing key's public key (embedded in the bootloader itself, and therefore validated as part of the bootloader digest) to verify all subsequent partition tables and app images before they are booted.
+5. When running in secure boot mode, the software bootloader uses the secure boot signing key (the public key of which is embedded in the bootloader itself, and therefore validated as part of the bootloader) to verify all subsequent partition tables and app images before they are booted.

 Keys
 ----

 The following keys are used by the secure boot process:

 - "secure bootloader key" is a 256-bit AES key that is stored in Efuse block 2.
-The bootloader can generate this key itself from a hardware random number generation, the user does not need to supply it (it is optionally possible to supply this key, see `Re-Flashable Software Bootloader`).
+The bootloader can generate this key itself from the internal hardware random number generator, the user does not need to supply it (it is optionally possible to supply this key, see `Re-Flashable Software Bootloader`).
 The Efuse holding this key is read & write protected (preventing software access) before secure boot is enabled.

 - "secure boot signing key" is a standard ECDSA public/private key pair (NIST256p aka prime256v1 curve) in PEM format.